soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 done
 ```

 will print each string in the variable.
-Not this auto-spliting of a variable does not work for literals or when it is quoted.
+Not this auto-splitting of a variable does not work for literals or when it is quoted.
 Try:

 ```bash
 #!/bin/bash